nashville-software-school/client-side-mastery/book-4-deshawns-dog-walking/chapters/TOUR_INTRO.md

 You have been hired by Samantha Ducarte, a tour promoter, to build a website that allows her to see the venues that she manages, a list of all bands that will be performing for the next 6 months, and a list of all bookings.

+## Learning Objectives

+* Analytical Thinking: Understand requirements and data before development
+* Communication: Ask questions to clarify any vague or conflicting requirements
+* CSS: Using Flexbox to position elements on the web page
+* Events: Implementing event listeners to respond to the user clicking on DOM elements
+* Data: Understanding data relationship, and using `for..of` loops to find related data in a database

 ## Venues

 Each venue can accomodate 2 bands per night as Samantha only works with smaller places.
 You need to record the name of the venue, its address, square footage, and maximum occupancy.